mlehotay/ier/IER/IER-panic.md

 ## **6. Why Cognition Cannot Override These Responses**

-Cognitive appraisal operates **inside** a sustained UEF.
+Cognitive appraisal operates **within** an existing Unified Experiential Field.

 Autonomic regime responses operate at the level of:

 * whether intrinsic constraint remains internal
-* whether global integration remains viable
+* whether global integration persists
 * whether experience continues at all

-Thus:
+Therefore:

-* reassurance can fail
+* reassurance may fail
-* insight can coexist with panic
+* insight may coexist with panic
-* “knowing you are safe” cannot prevent shutdown
+* “knowing you are safe” may not prevent shutdown

-This is not irrationality; it is **organizational precedence**.
+This reflects **organizational precedence**, not irrationality.

 ---